continuum-web/MS-1-Reptile-Hotel/README.md

 - the Reptile Hotel its self for permission to base my project on them.
 - I received inspiration for [IHS](https://www.ihs-web.org.uk/) the international Herpetological Society.

-- I would like to acknowledge the help and guidance provided by my Mentor Antonija Simic.